micahasowata/algos/README.md

 # algos

-learning from Introduction to Algorithms by Cormen, Leiserson, Rivest and Stein (CLRS)
+learning from Algorithms by Sedgewick and Wayne